EinScott/bon/README.md

 ## Basics

 Bon is reflection based.
 (De-) Serialization of a value is done in one call to ``Bon.Serialize`` or ``Bon.Deserialize``.
-Any value (though pointer support is limited) can be passed into these calls to produce a valid result (or, in the case of Deserialization, a precise error).
+Any (properly [marked](#type-setup)) structure can be passed into these calls to produce a valid result or, in the case of Deserialization, a precise [error](#errors).

-Primitives and strings (as well as [some common corlib types](#supported-types), such as ``List<T>``) are supported by default.
-To support other custom types, reflection data for them simply needs to be included in the build.

-For example, assuming that all types used below use the build settings or the ``[BonTarget]`` attribute to include reflection data for them, this structure results in the following serialized bon output.
+For example, assuming that all types used below use the build settings or the ``[BonTarget]`` attribute to include reflection data for them and all fields set below are public or explicitly included, this structure results in the following serialized bon output.

 ```bf
 let structure = new State() {